Just getting started on this page…

 Tone master Eric Johnson – stage-used and signed set list, photo pass, guitar pick and ticket stub framed with a photo I took that night.
 December 8, 1996, Majestic Theater, Dallas.

 Extremely rare original 1998 poster for The Mighty Zor at Antone’s in Austin.
 This lineup played very few shows using this name.
 I took the poster off the wall of the club and had all the guys sign it after the show.
-I can’t find any evidence The Mighty Zor played more than a few gigs in Austin at the end of 1998.
+I can’t find any evidence The Mighty Zor played more than a few gigs in Austin in 1997-1998.

 The ARC Angels, signed album flat.
 Doyle Bramhall II, Charlie Sexton, Chris Layton, Tommy Shannon.
 The photo is one I took at Farm Aid V in 1992.
 They disbanded in 1993 but have reunited for a few gigs since.